Table Mountain, South Africa

 table vs table

-The full Table Mountain profile of a sand in Table Bay, north of Cape Town.
+Table Mountain's full profile of a sandy beach in Table Bay, north of Cape Town.

 bathing decoration